xandrade/Talkpython.fm-Notable-Packages/README.md

 - Published Fri, Mar 5, 2021, recorded Thu, Feb 11, 2021.
 - Guest: Min Ragan-Kelley [@minrk](https://twitter.com/minrk)

-notable 'PyPI' packages, I know, you pick two that have some relation back to this challenge of building binary stuff and distributing it.
-Yeah.
-So up until December, there was exactly one computer in the world that could build pi 'pyzmq'releases.
-That's my laptop.
-And I finally solved that problem, thanks to two wonderful packages.
-One is 'ci build wheel', which is a more general useful if you have compiled 'Python' packages, 'ci build' builds a wonderful thing for building and distributing all

 Package: **cibuildwheel** - *Build Python wheels on CI with minimal configuration* [PyPi](https://pypi.org/project/cibuildwheel) | [Homepage](https://cibuildwheel.readthedocs.io/en/stable/) | [Source Code](https://github.com/pypa/cibuildwheel)

 <img src="https://user-images.githubusercontent.com/12855744/139532144-a80f1b2b-d214-48b2-8c08-721fcc5b6ef8.png" width="50%">